holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/src/main/base/repository/certs/README.txt

 1. Contents of this directory
 =============================

-This directory is used to store the Java keystore files that hold the certificates that are used for signing and encrypting messages.
+This directory is used by default to store the Java keystore files that hold the certificates that are used for signing and encrypting messages.

 It should contain two keystores: